-Some HPV strains fall into the high-risk category.
-These HPV strains are responsible for nearly all cases of cervical cancer.
+Some HPV strains fall into the high-risk category, these strains are responsible for nearly all cases of cervical cancer.
 HPV 16 and 18 alone are responsible for approximately 70% of all cases.
 So can high-risk HPV hurt men?
 Yes.
 Though far less common, high-risk HPV can also cause cancer of the penis, anus (most common in gay/bisexual men), vagina, and vulva.
 Men should be concerned about HPV, as they could pass it to a loved one or anyone deluded enough to have sex with them.
 Though there is currently no cure for HPV, below you’ll find how to deal with the affliction.

 In most cases, people will contract and get rid of HPV without ever knowing about it, having absolutely no HPV symptoms.
 This is one of the reasons the disease is so prevalent.
 Low-risk HPV symptoms include warts of the genital kind, but also plantar warts, warts on the hands and face, and even the throat.
 Besides irregular bleeding between periods, there are few visible high-risk HPV symptoms, and most women find out they have HPV because of abnormal Pap smear results at their annual exam.

-Get Rid of HPV
+Best Ways to Get Rid of HPV

 In most cases, the body can get rid of HPV in a matter of a few years, so you’ll just have to wait it out.
 HPV is a virus, which means it replicates in your DNA.
 Your body can fight HPV into such a deep level of dormancy that it will only return when your immune system is severely weakened.
 Sadly, you can’t get rid of HPV completely – there is no HPV cure as of yet.
 Women who harbor high-risk HPV and don’t fight it could develop cervical dysplasia and eventually cervical cancer.

 Right now, getting as many people to get the HPV vaccine (Gardasil) is the only way we’ll be able to get rid of HPV as a society.
 Gardasil does not protect against all types of HPV; however, it does build immunity to HPV 6, 11, 16, 18 and more – those most responsible for genital warts, cervical cancer, and other related genital cancers.
 The CDC advises all women ages 11 -26 to get the vaccine, and just because you already have HPV does not mean you have every strain.
 Currently, the FDA is conducting studies to see if vaccinating boys and men is safe and effective.
+That would cut the spread down siginificantly.

 Limit your risk of contracting HPV (or more of it) by being smart about your sex life.
 This means more than just avoiding the neighborhood player and/or hussy.
 Regardless of your religious beliefs, casual sex is dangerous…free love isn’t free.
 Even when you’re wearing a condom, you can contract genital warts where there is skin-to-skin contact.
 Lower your risk of contracting HPV and other STDs/STIs by sexing up a mutually monogamous partner, keeping your partners to a minimum, and yes, staying away from the players and the hussies.
+Wearing a rubber is a good idea, even though HPV is still a risk (for the other STDs/STIs out there), and you can find a wide variety of Trojan condoms at Amazon.
+Because who wants to look the grandmotherly cashier in the eye while buying these in person?

 Eating plenty of fruits and vegetables – especially those rich in vitamin A and carotenoids – can help the immune system get rid of HPV sooner.
 Though more research is needed, a recent study in the journal Cancer Epidemiology, Biomarkers and Prevention found that women who consumed large amounts of vegetables were less likely to have persistent HPV.
 When the body doesn’t get rid of HPV (persistent HPV), the risk of cervical cancer increases.
 Focus on eating carrots, spinach, sweet peas, kale, cantaloupe, papaya, pumpkins, watermelons, turnips, red peppers, collard greens…and much more.
 Getting your essential vitamins and minerals will keep your immune system strong.